RubenGarcia/nomad-lab_VR-demos/README.md

 		cgi-bin: cgi scripts to create suitable config files from a material number.

 More platforms will be added in the future.

+The code is distributed under the Apache 2.0 License (See LICENSE file).